jahnavi1680/Udemy/README.md

 We have mapped the raw text file to a dictionory with keys as words and values as vectors.

 ## Now mapping our sentences to these
+For that, first we need to convert the sentences into tokens first.
+For this, we use keras tokeniser.
+Which also saves vocabulary in a dictionary {1:'the',2:'of'}
+Then, we want all the sentences to be of same length.
+So we add tokens to it as a padding.
+Then, convert each sentence into an embedding matrix.
+These embedding matrices are then sent to the CNN for training.

+## CNN architcture